11 Winter Car Maintenance Tips

 And Check the Washer Fluid

 Have you been putting plain water in the washer fluid tank?
 Maybe just a little?
 Whether you were trying to be green or cheap, this is a bad idea, even if you live where freezing is not much of a concern.
-It can lead to, no joke, Legionnaire’s disease.
+It can lead to (no, really) Legionnaire’s disease.

-2) An underinflated tire won’t “bite” through snow down to the pavement as well as one at pressure.
-It’s similar to hydroplaning on water—and just as dangerous.
-You may have heard the guidance to let air out of your tires for sand or snow to get more surface area.
+While we’re on the topic of underinflation.
+You may have heard the guidance to let air out of your tires for sand or snow to get more surface area touching the road and thus more traction.
 That only applies only if the surface is bottomlessly soft, like a beach or foot-deep, unplowed snow—not the mix of cleared road, ice and packed snow most of us encounter in winter driving.

 Don’t forget to put the valve caps back on when you’re done (and replace any cracked or missing caps with new ones).
 If moisture gets in there and freezes, it could let the valve core leak out air.